You must have the following:

 - Completed 12 years of general education.

-- Applicants are required to successfully demonstrate that they have completed 550 hours of theory through studying/reading and 325 hours of practice before they can start the course using Recognition of Prior Learning (RPL) (Nursing and Midwifery Council [NMC] requirement).
+- If successful at interview, applicants are required to successfully demonstrate that they have completed 550 hours of theory through studying/reading and a minimum of 325 hours of practice before they start the course using a Pre-Entry Portfolio.
+Students may choose to have either 325 or 700 hours of practice verified in the Pre-Entry Portfolio.
 A broad range of experience can be used for this including observations and reading.
-Your experience and learning may have occurred outside a typical 'practice' area but is still applicable, for example you may have worked in a public facing professional role in which you will have demonstrated values relating to nursing.
-If you are successful at interview support will be provided on how to complete this document face-to-face, by phone or on-line.
+Your experience and learning may have occurred outside a typical 'practice' area but may still be applicable, for example you may have worked in a public-facing professional role in which you have demonstrated values relating to the professional standards that registered nurses must uphold (Nursing & Midwifery Council 2018).

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum for IELTS is 6.5 overall with no element lower than 6.0, or equivalent will be considered acceptable.
 Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.